Optimizing Leapover Lengths of L\'evy Flights with Resetting

 In various situations found in nature on both macroscopic and microscopic scales, the analysis of the strategies that a searcher implements to reach a target proves to be of extreme interest \cite{BenLovMor-2011}.
 Search strategies are relevant, for example, in the study of protein-DNA interactions \cite{BenLovMor-2011}, diffusion-controlled reactions \cite{Kotomin1996}, and the movement of animals or microorganisms searching for food \cite{Bell,Klafter1990}.
 The fundamental question common to all these different settings concerns the search efficiency and the existence of an optimal protocol to perform the task.
 The highly complex underlying dynamics are usually well described by random walk models, and thus the problem reduces to the study of optimization strategies for such stochastic processes.

-In many contexts a central role is played by jump processes, which are defined as a sequence of independent jumps of random lengths \cite{LevBenVoi-2021,KliVoiBen-2022,KliVoiBen-2023,VezBarBur-2023}.
-For these processes a “myopic search” is typically implemented, where the search stops once the walker jumps over the target for the first time \cite{KusMajSabSch-2014}.
-Therefore an aspect that should not be underestimated in evaluating the efficiency of a myopic search is how distant from the target the search ends.
+In many contexts a central role is played by jump processes, which are defined as a sequence of independent jumps of random lengths \cite{LevBenVoi-2021,KliVoiBen-2022,KliVoiBen-2024,VezBarBur-2024}.
+For these processes a “myopic search” is typically implemented, where the search stops once the walker jumps over the target for the first time \cite{KusMajSabSch-2014,PalBlaLom-2019,PadCheDyb-2019,PadCheDyb-2020}.
+The final distance to the target, known in the literature as \emph{leapover} length \cite{Kor-Lom-al}, is therefore an aspect that should not be underestimated in evaluating the efficiency of a myopic search \cite{PalCheMet-2014}.
 This is especially relevant for Lévy flights, a well-known class of random walks with independent jumps drawn from a common probability density function (PDF) decaying for large $\eta$ as $\lambda(\eta)\propto\eta^{-1-\mu}$, with $0<\mu<2$.
-Indeed, it is known that for Lévy flights with symmetric jumps the PDF of the leapover length $l=x_\tau-b$ decays as $\wp(l;b)\propto l^{-1-\mu/2}$, leading to the seemingly paradoxical result that the average leapover diverges also in the range $1<\mu<2$, where the mean jump length is finite \cite{Kor-Lom-al,GodMajSch-2016}.
+Indeed, it is known that for Lévy flights with symmetric jumps the PDF of the leapover length decays as $\wp(l)\propto l^{-1-\mu/2}$, leading to the seemingly paradoxical result that the average leapover diverges also in the range $1<\mu<2$, where the mean jump length is finite \cite{Kor-Lom-al,GodMajSch-2016}.
 This feature is far from a subtlety, as Lévy flights are ubiquitous in nature and have found applications ranging from animal foraging \cite{VisAfaBul-1996,Vis-2010} to human behavior \cite{BroHufGei-2006}.
 Hence $l$ is important to quantify, e.g., how far an animal gets from the resources it is looking for, if it crosses them in a \emph{blind} phase of the search \cite{BenLovMor-2011}, or how far an infectious disease spreads after the first crossing of a border \cite{BroHufGei-2006}.
+We also observe that leapover lengths are not only crucial in the context of search efficiency, but also play an important role in extreme value theory, where they can be interpreted as record increments \cite{GodMajSch-2016}, and in renewal theory, where they admit an interpretation as waiting times in the presence of aging \cite{Barkai-2003}.